How does Selma invest my money?

 Besides to that, Selma takes a look at how much debt you currently have, if you have a mortgage to pay back, or if you already know certain expenses you will have in the close future.
-Eg. buying of a car, apartment, around the world trip, or elite private school for your children.
+Eg. buying a car, apartment, an around-the-world-trip, or elite private school for your children.

 How much money your savings until retirement are worth today.
 This is calculated based on how much you are able to save currently.

 Selma calculates the total savings including a growth rate dependent on your age, the type of your work and the stability of your income.
 The savings potential of a 27-year-old freelancer with fluctuating income is quite a bit different in comparison to a 43-year-old university professor with fixed monthly salary.

 Beyond your ability to take risk, Selma evaluates how comfortable you are in taking risk.
 We make sure you don’t take much more risk than you like and refine your investment planet.
 Selma does this by combining an initial self-assessment with your emotions and reactions to loss scenarios.
 To better account for your relationship with risk, Selma compares your risk willingness to statistical average in your home country.

 What Selma measures:

 Based on your investor profile, Selma calculates:

 - Your net wealth